 What are your set up fees?
-We do not charge set up fees if using one of the 40,000 stock designs on file or have one digitized by us.
+I do not charge set up fees if using one of the 40,000 stock designs on file.

 Do you provide a proof of the logo so I can see it before you embroider my items?
 Yes, if requested we provide a jpeg image of your logo.

 Some companies charge exorbitant shipping fees, what are your shipping fees and what service to you use?
-We do not elevate our shipping fees.
+Usually most items are picked up in person.
+If I do need to ship completed embroidery I do not elevate shipping fees.
 There is no handling fee.
-We charge exactly what UPS charges us, no more.
+I charge exactly what UPS charges us, no more.

 Is there an extra charge for multiple colors?
-We can do 15 different colors changes per design without any additional charges.
+I can do 15 different colors changes per design without any additional charges.
 More than 15 colors per design there is a $3.00 charge.

 Is there a difference between threads?
-Yes, we only use Isacord.
+Yes, I only use Isacord.
 Strength, color quality, and colorfast threads are how we judge our thread supplier.

 Is the digitizing mine after I pay for it?
 Yes, on your own custom designs.
-We keep the file and you are always welcome to have a copy for your records.
-We use Amaya compatible software.
+I keep the file and you are always welcome to have a copy for your records.

 I'm not sure of a specific design; do you offer ready made designs?
-Yes, we own over 40,000 designs, Just ask us and we'll probably have something your looking for.
+Yes, I own over 40,000 designs, Just ask, and we'll probably have something your looking for.
 Eexample, Flowers, animals, cars, sports figures, mascots, flags, holiday designs, and many more…